M+ Audio Guide

 There are three audio guide interfaces.
 The first and second interface features an activated audio player interface at the bottom of the viewport, and the second interface features an audio track transcript.

-Versatile audio functions such as speed up and down, fast forward and backward can help visitors to customise their experience.
+Audio functions such as speed up, down, fast forward, and backwards can help visitors customise their experience based on their preferences.

-We wanted to create an inclusive and accessible interface based on visitor behaviours and user surveys from M+.
-Visitors have two options for accessing information about a particular artwork: by typing in the artwork number or scanning a QR code.
+We aim to create an all-inclusive interface based on visitor behaviours.
+Visitors have two options for accessing information about specific works: typing in the work number or scanning a QR code with their smartphone’s camera function.

 There are two audio guide interfaces.
 The first interface features the settings page, and the second interface features a language selection page accessed from the settings page.